-Foreign exchange gains £45m (2018: losses of £12m)
+Foreign exchange losses £50m (2019: gains of £45m)

-Foreign exchange gains of £45m (2018: losses of £12m) have predominantly arisen on the Company's claims held in other currencies.
-The most material gain related to Euro denominated claims arising in Ireland.
+Foreign exchange losses of £50m (2019: gains of £45m) have predominantly arisen on the Company's claims held in other currencies.
+The most material loss related to Euro denominated claims arising in Ireland.